metamn/react/content/blog/how-i-write-react-code-in-2021/index.md

 }
 ```

 Which approach is better?
-It turns out there is no _best_ approach.
-After all, it boils down to personal taste, use case or school of thought.

 What makes an approach better than another?
-Criterias help to attempt a shallow comparision.
+A few use cases and criterias help to attempt a shallow comparision.

 ### Code duplication is inevitable